jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_reportviewer.md

 You can customize the collection schedules in the Spotlight Client.
 [Configure Scheduling][enterprise_cfgmonitor_scheduling]

 ## Where are the report definition files?
-The default location for the definition (rdl) files is in the Spotlight on SQL Server Client installation folder in the Plug-ins\Trending\Reports folder.
+The default location for the definition (rdl) files is in the Spotlight Client installation folder in the Plug-ins\Trending\Reports folder.

 If you do not have write access to the Program Files folders listed above, you can create the following folder and use it as an alternative: <user>\Documents\Spotlight Reports